The McCormick Division of Business

 The Division of Business offers students the skills and competencies necessary to succeed in a dynamic and globalized business world.
 Our coursework is both challenging and relevant, incorporating a focus on strategic thinking with applied practice in the community.
 Through this focused preparation, we strive to build intellectual curiosity, build critical thinking and analytical skill, and encourage the ethical strength and behavior needed for jobs and career advancement in our complex business environments.

-All students in The McCormick Division of Business complete 48 credits of general education (The General Core).
-This is followed by 24 credits of business foundation courses fundamental to all industries and markets (The Professional Core).
-The remainder of the major is comprised of focused upper-level courses for the major, upper division business electives and general electives of the student’s choice.
+All students in the McCormick Division of Business complete 12 courses of general education (The General Core).
+This is followed by 6 courses of business foundation courses fundamental to all industries and markets (The Professional Core).
+The remainder of the major is composed of focused upper‐level courses for the major, upper‐division business electives, and general electives of the student’s choice.

-This balanced approach prepares students with competencies in business fundamentals, oral and written communications, reading, writing, information literacy, critical and creative thinking, ethical decision-making and global citizenship.
-Required class projects, practica and internships put students in the “real world lab” working with local businesses and non-profit organizations.
+This balanced approach prepares students with competencies in business fundamentals, oral and written communications, reading, writing, information literacy, critical and creative thinking, ethical decision‐making, and global citizenship.
+Required class projects, practica, and internships put students in the “real world lab” working with local businesses and non‐profit organizations.
+All students within the Division have the opportunity to work in one of our Division‐run applied venture initiatives, such as our café/lounge or sustainable food garden.
+Credit and non‐credit options are available, as are a very limited and occasional number of paid opportunities.
+Please see Division faculty for more information.

 The Division’s full- and part-time faculty are both experienced educators and real-world practitioners, and they bring this balance into the classroom.
 Specializing in small and medium-sized businesses and non-profits, these men and women run their own organizations, sit on boards of directors, and consult regularly.
 Additionally, many of our faculty hold PhDs in their specialty fields, allowing them to bring the best of theory and research into their practice.